 Using the large bowl from your stand-up mixer, beat shortening and butter on medium to high speed for 30 seconds.
 Add brown sugar, granulated sugar, baking soda, salt and instant coffee.
 Beat mixture until combined, scraping the sides of bowl occasionally.
 Beat in the eggs and vanilla until combined.
 Slowly add flour, stir in chocolate chips and nuts if desired.

-Press dough evenly into a foil or parchment lined baking sheet.
-Sprinkling a sugar-salt mixture over the top.
+Press the dough evenly into a foil or parchment lined baking sheet.
+Sprinkling a sugar-salt, cinnamon mixture over the top.
 Bake 22-25 minutes until golden brown and center is set.

 Cool in pan for 1 hour on a wire rack.
 Preheat oven to 325 degrees.
-Holding securely to the foil/parchment paper, gently remove cookies from pan and place on a cutting board, leaving cookies on the lining.
-Cut crosswise into 9×1/2-inch slices.
-Place slices cut side down, about 1 inch apart on ungreased cookie sheet.
+Holding securely to the foil/parchment paper, gently remove the whole cookie from pan and place on a cutting board.
+Cut crosswise using a pizza cutter, into 9×1/2-inch slices.
+Stand slices up, spacing about 1 inch apart on ungreased cookie sheet.
 Bake for 6 to 8 minutes or until cut edges are crispy.
-To make them crisper, after the final 6 to 8 minutes bake time, leave in the oven with oven door open, until desired crispness.
+To make them crisper, after the final 6 to 8 minutes baking time, leave cookies in the oven with oven door open, until desired crispness.
 Carefully transfer cookies to wire rack.
 Cool.

 Hope you enjoy.